kubedb/docs/docs/guides/ferretdb/scaling/horizontal-scaling/horizontal-ops.md

 #### Create FerretDBOpsRequest

-In order to scale up the replicas of the ferretdb, we have to create a `FerretDBOpsRequest` CR with our desired replicas.
+In order to scale up the replicas of the ferretdb primary server, we have to create a `FerretDBOpsRequest` CR with our desired replicas.
 Below is the YAML of the `FerretDBOpsRequest` CR that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1